 like to find out more about becoming a volunteer, check our

-We have need for English-speaking, Spanish-speaking and bilingual volunteers.
+We have need for English-speaking and Spanish-speaking volunteers.

 Volunteer positions include "MC" (introducing the speaker), Chairperson

 (coordinator) and Assistants (ticket takers) as well as opportunities in